fmgarage/ft-fms-docker/README.md

 ### Docker Desktop

-Download and install Docker Desktop
+Download and install the latest version of Docker Desktop.